ibm-cloud-docs/hp-virtual-servers/update_vs.md

 ibmcloud hpvs instance-update (NAME | CRN) -i mytag --rd-path my-rd
 ```

-Updating the registration definition does not allow you to update `repository_name`.
+An update the registration definition does not allow you to update `repository_name`.

-For more information about the update command options, see [hpvs-update-instance](https://cloud.ibm.com/docs/hpvs-cli-plugin#details_iu).
+For information about the update command options, see [hpvs-update-instance](https://cloud.ibm.com/docs/hpvs-cli-plugin#details_iu).

 ### Setting environment variables
 {: #envvar_update}

-Use this description only for configurations that are not considered credentials or personal data.
+Use this description for configurations that are not considered credentials or personal data only.

 When you update an image, you must provide all environment variables (including the variables that you set previously).